South:

 Stuyvesant Town

-Built in the late 1940s by Met Life Insurance Co. as affordable housing for World War II vets; now
+Built in the late 1940s by Met Life Insurance Co. as affordable housing for World War II vets; the private development had a great deal of public support, organized by city power broker Robert Moses.
+Eighteen city blocks containing 600 buildings were leveled for the project.

-kept out all but the poorest immigrants.
-Terrorized by the Gashouse Gang.
+all but the poorest immigrants.
+The home turf of the Gashouse Gang,

 |